 - Can be availed against domestic as well as NRI FDs

-- Can be repaid as lump sum or in installment (not later than FD tenure)
+- Can be repaid as a lump sum or in instalment (not later than FD tenure)

 FD as Collateral/Security

 When availing loan against fixed deposit, banks keep customer’s FD as the collateral.
 This makes the loan thus raised secured.
 Since it’s a secured loan, interest charged for the same is cut short.
-In case the loanee is not able to repay the loan amount, bank can easily procure the same via the FD.
-Usually this amount is settled at the time of maturity.
+In case the loanee is not able to repay the loan amount, the bank can easily procure it from the FD amount.
+Usually, this amount is settled at the time of maturity.